eadsjr/pgdoc/doc/TO_DO_LIST.md

 IMPORTANT LATER:
 TODO: releases for stable versions of pgdoc
 TODO: Later: update the windows install to use a release and verify it isn't prevented from loading via Chrome or Windows security
+TODO: commandType stuff can be simplified, it's getting repetitive
+TODO: LATER: single runCommand() in DB that operates all the functions, eliminating client side SQL and streamlining return value handling.
+TODO: CONSIDER: Reduce all variants of SQL functions to one, which detects which path to take based on a code. pgdoc.runCommand()
+TODO: CONSIDER: A loop/recursive search in PLpgSQL that checks each step of the object looking for a match.
+Where, if it branches, all branch heads need to match.
+If it does not branch, a match is a hit.
+TODO: search ( multi level objects )

 FINALIZING:
 TODO: github - hide old projects and dead forks